perey/namegen/README.rst

 Copyright and Licence
 =====================

-The Namegen module is copyright © 2014 Timothy Pederick.
+Namegen is copyright © 2014, 2015 Timothy Pederick.
 It is licensed under the GNU Affero General Public License, either version 3, or (at your option) any later version.

 The author disclaims any copyright in the CSV data files, considering them mere collections of fact.
 For the avoidance of doubt, if any copyright is held